jnaulet/OpenPicoRTOS/demo/raspberry-pico-SMP/README.md

 ## Requirements

-No wiring is required for this test, only the kit
+Some wiring is required to perform this standalone test:

+  - GP20 to GP6 (SDA)
+  - GP21 to GP7 (SCL)